Please review our frequently asked questions, if you can't find what you are looking for, feel free to contact us directly.

 Your Cup should never smell.
 Silicone is chemically inert substance which means that, unlike conventional plastics, it should never emit odour.
 However, it can absorb some odours.
 Therefore, we always recommend washing lids and sleeves in the dishwasher (top shelf, removed from Cup) Also ensure that you avoid storing or washing silicone with metal or conventional plastic items such as storage containers or plastic cups.

 We suggest you always wash your Cup in the dishwasher after use.
 However, if you drink a lot of tea or strong black coffee, your Cup may develop a tannin stain inside.
 This doesn’t make it any less clean or functional, but some people don’t like the look of it.
-We suggest a solution of water, vinegar and baking soda – and a bit of a scrub will help.
-Email us if this doesn’t work and we will arrange a replacement for you.

 Our assumptions are based on conservative statistical analysis of various government and industry published data and incorporates all available Cup types: paper-based, plastic (PP/ PET) and polystyrene (PT)